wynnucodesthings/deviceRecycle/README.md

 ### Finishing your install

-At the end of your install you get a few options you can choose to download before fully installing the system. pick ssh server and finish the install. <br/><br/>
+At the end of your install you get a few options you can choose to download before fully installing the system.
+Turn on the ssh server and the system utilities, turn everything else off and finish the install. <br/><br/>

 The device should restart at the end. remove the USB once it starts restarting.